Jason3S/configstore/readme.md

 This fork is not meant to be a general replacement for [configstore](https://github.com/yeoman/configstore).
 It was solely created to solve issues relating to the changes above.
+All credit for this package should go to the original authors.

 # configstore [![Build Status](https://travis-ci.org/yeoman/configstore.svg?branch=master)](https://travis-ci.org/yeoman/configstore)